-The 2011-12 crop year saw the first significant changes in the makeup of the terminal elevator network in several years.
-Although no further changes were reported in the first quarter of the 2012-13 crop year, there were indications that others were pending.
-The most noteworthy of these involved a planned expansion of the Richardson International facility in North Vancouver.
+- In March 2012 it was revealed that Viterra Inc. (Viterra), Canada's largest grain company, had agreed to be acquired by Glencore International PLC (Glencore), a conglomerate with significant grain-handling assets outside of North America, in an all-cash transaction valued at approximately \$6.1 billion.
+Formed through the takeover of Agricore United by Saskatchewan Wheat Pool in 2007, Regina-based Viterra controlled a domestic network encompassing 96 licensed primary and process elevators, along with seven port terminals.
+These assets were employed in handling about 45% of all the grain delivered by producers in western Canada.
+The acquisition would allow Glencore to develop its physical reach while further leveraging its growing international network.
+But Glencore was not proposing to simply absorb Viterra, as it had also entered into separate agreements with Agrium Inc. (Agrium) and Richardson International Limited (Richardson International) for the sale of specific Viterra assets.
+Moreover, the proposed divestiture of assets to Richardson International would alter the competitive balance that had existed between the two largest grain handlers in western Canada.
+Although subject to various court, shareholder and regulatory approvals, by the close of the 2011-12 crop year, only the endorsement of China's Ministry of Commerce remained outstanding.
+Ultimately, China's approval came five months later.
+And when it did, Glencore moved quickly to finalize its acquisition of Viterra, completing the transaction on 18 December 2012.
+Concurrent with this, the Competition Bureau gave its approval to the sale of over \$800 million in Viterra's existing grain-handling assets to Richardson International.
+Although not concluded by the end of the second quarter, the sale was expected to be finalized before the close of the 2012-13 crop year.
+This was not, however, the case for those assets slated for sale to Agrium, which had still awaited approval from the Competition Bureau at the close of the second quarter. - The 2011-12 crop year saw the first significant changes in the makeup of the terminal elevator network in several years.
+Although no further changes were reported in the first half of the 2012-13 crop year, there were indications that others were pending.
+The most noteworthy of these involved an expansion of the Richardson International facility in North Vancouver.
 In August 2012 the company applied to Port Metro Vancouver for a permit to increase the storage capacity of this facility through the addition of a concrete annex.
 The \$120-million investment would increase the facility's storage capacity by 64.8%, to 178,000 tonnes from its current 108,000 tonnes.
 Already handling some 3 million tonnes of grain and oilseeds annually, this expansion would enable the company to boost its yearly throughput to over 5 million tonnes.
 This proposal came atop other anticipated changes in the makeup of Richardson International's terminal-elevator network, which stemmed from the expected approval of the Glencore takeover of Viterra, and which included provisions for the sale of certain commercial interests and assets to Richardson International.
 Assuming the closure of these transactions, these assets will significantly enhance the company's grain-handling abilities in both the Canadian and international marketplace.